-Component of recommendation Elaboration and rationale Examples of related implementation considerations from DTAC 7 and other resources applicable to the health care context in Canada Unable to provide recommendations for, or against, RapidAl regarding new investments and implementation or to recommend disinvestment The current evidence is of limited certainty, making it insufficient to support recommendations regarding new investments and the implementation of stroke detection add- in functionalities to existing imaging platforms.
-Similarly, there is insufficient evidence to recommend disinvestment in centres in which RapidAl is already in use.
+Component of Recommendation Elaboration and Rationale Examples of Related Implementation Considerations from DTAC 7 and Other Resources Applicable to Canada's Health Care Context Unable to provide recommendations for or against RapidAl regarding new investments and implementation or to recommend disinvestment The current evidence is of limited certainty, making it insufficient to support recommendations regarding new investments and the implementation of stroke detection add-in functionalities to existing imaging platforms.
+Similarly, there is insufficient evidence to recommend disinvestment in centres in which RapidAI is already in use.
 Where already in use, RapidAl to be used only alongside clinician interpretation The evidence to date reflects the use of RapidAI in combination with clinician interpretation.
-There is no evidence to support the safe or effective replacement of clinician Monitoring, maintenance, and sustainability, e.g., monitoring for automation bias (when a user's conclusion is overly reliant on the device
+There is no Monitoring, maintenance, and sustainability; e.g., monitoring for automation bias (when a user's conclusion is overly reliant on the

-Table 1: Recommendation Elaboration and Rationale
+Table 1.
+Recommendation Elaboration and Rationale